By Rod Ashley, Tafflab CEO and Trustee

 Being a rounded person

 People often feel that employers are just looking for is someone who can carry out a specific role or function within the organisation – to wear a particular hat.
 But none of us ever wears just one hat.
 Indeed, the self-employed and those with a portfolio career, change hats frequently.
+Even for those in traditional employment, some jobs require frequent changes.
+It is all too easy for employees in any field to forget that employers will take the overview of the total contribution to the organisation an individual can bring.

 If you are going to start your own business, you will be wearing lots of different hats – sometimes at the same time! (finance manager, customer services, delivery person, making the tea etc. ).
 Which hats fit you best?
 Which tasks might you ask a business partner or employee to do because it’s a better fit for their skills?